cepdnaclk/e16-3yp-full-body-motion-tracking-system/README.md

 ## Problems

 In today's world, you will probably not go a day without hearing someone point out that they feel stressed.
-And also due to the busy life, most of the people do not pay attention to do the physical health.
+And also due to the busy life, most of the people do not pay attention to their physical health.
 Thefore, this inactive lifestyle, with too much sitting has created many helath risks to people's lives.
 And also in urban places, there are not enough spaces for exercising as well.